weird-foreign-guys/large_matching_market/README.md

 - `--lower-limit` (`-l`) - Set the lower limit for the market size n (x-axis), inclusive, defaults to `None`, i.e. no lower limit
 - `--upper` (`-u`) - Set the upper limit for the market size n (x-axis), inclusive, defaults to `None`, i.e. no upper limit
 - `--rho` (`-r`) - Accepts a list of values of the correlation coefficient to plot for, every value gets its own subplot, defaults to [1.0]
-- `--pref-length` (`-k`) - Accepts a list of values of the preference order length k to plot for, ever k gets its own curve in the subplot for the same rho's, defaults to 10
+- `--pref-length` (`-k`) - Accepts a list of values of the preference order length k to plot for, every k gets its own curve in the subplot for the same rho's, defaults to 10

 ## Some Examples to Get Started Quickly

 ### Simulation

+- Running the simplest of all simulations with all settings set to their defaults

+`python3 start.py simulation`

 - Running a quick test, for preference ordering of length k=10 for the proposing side and correlation coefficient rho=3, in the range \[10, 100) with step length 10, for only one round: